aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-views/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-WorkingWithProjectViews-ConfigureTheGantChartViewShowSelectedColumnFields-ConfigureTheGantChartViewShowSelectedColumnFields.cpp" >}}
 ## **Customizing Timescale Tier Labels according to Current Culture Information**
-Aspose.Tasks API provides the capability to customize Timescale tier labels according to the current CultureInfo of the machine.
+Aspose.Tasks for C++ API provides the capability to customize Timescale tier labels according to the current CultureInfo of the machine.
 The DateTimeConverter(DateTime date) delegate provides a converter method to convert date to a string in view timescale tiers.
 In addition, TimescaleTier.DateTimeConverter enables rendering of date in the desired format.

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-WorkingWithProjectViews-CustomizeTimescaleTierLabels-CustomizeTimescaleTierLabels.cpp" >}}
 ## **Setting Timescale Count for Project**